 They really brought it back with this one!
 Could've had a better cover though.
 Even if I do appreciate the twist.
 Flipped it around a bit.
 Changed the angle, though they kept the scene the same...

-I love the location (south Africa if you're wondering), I love the underwater filming, I love the casual clothing this new milieu allows, the focus on water, the refreshing levels of lighting compared to the previous, the sometimes psychedelic and synthy soundtrack that doesn't seem to directly play on the old Jaws inspirations any longer but actually brings in something new, and the plotline progresses nicely!
+I love the location (South Africa if you're wondering), I love the underwater filming, I love the casual clothing the new milieu allows, the focus on water, the refreshing levels of lighting compared to the previous, the sometimes psychedelic and synthy soundtrack that doesn't seem to directly play on old Jaws inspirations any longer but actually brings in something new, and the plotline progresses nicely!

 Couldn't have asked for a more conclusive finale!
 They bring it all full circle in a good way, and found a small but solid cast for closure.

 I really enjoyed this.
-Now hope they don't try to milk it further ad wind up disappointing again...
+Now hope they don't try to milk it further and wind up disappointing again...

 rated 4/5: fo shizzle